TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

     !!!Note
     	Records which have `_eventType` value other than the above-mentioned ones are skipped.

-*	The target SnappyData table must have key columns defined for a column table or primary key defined for a row table.
+*	The target TIBCO ComputeDB table must have key columns defined for a column table or primary key defined for a row table.

 An example explaining the **CDC** use case is available [here](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/StructuredStreamingCDCExample.scala).